aerogear/proposals/dogfood.md

 Users should be able to upload and edit information about themselves in the application.
 This will include email, a display name, a profile picture, and a short biography.
 As much of this information should be auto filled from the social login when a user first logs in.

 ### User should be able to see recent memes
 Upon logging in, users should be able to see all of the memes which have been recently posted by other users.
 They should be able to view older memes by scrolling through the feed in a list style view.
-A meme view will show the meme as an image, the display name of the author of the meme, a summry view which displays the number of comments, the number of likes, the date a meme was posted, and provide an option to "like" a meme or "unlike" a previously liked meme.
+A meme view will show the meme as an image, the display name of the author of the meme, a summary view which displays the number of comments, the number of likes, the date a meme was posted, and provide an option to "like" a meme or "unlike" a previously liked meme.

 ### User should be able to see comments on a specific meme
 A meme allows users to comment on it.
 Comments are displayed on a timeline from oldest to newest.
 With the exception of the comment's author, comments are read only.